Give the Gift of Knowledge this Holiday Season 🌎 Gift Cards for the Curious Traveler

 • Celebrated master Titian painted the renowned Pieta when he was over ninety years of age!
 Although Titian had reached unprecedented international fame and great wealth, this late pieceis filled with humility.
 This was fitting since the artist intended to place this painting above his own grave in the great church of the Frari.

-If you’re curious about more Renaissance art at the Accademia Gallery, join Susan Steer online for her in-depth seminars.
-Then, join this expert in-person for a private, holistic guide of the Accademia Gallery and more art around Venice.
+If you’re curious about more Renaissance art at the Accademia Gallery, join Context expert Susan Steer in-person for a private, holistic guide of the Accademia Gallery and more art around Venice.

 11. Murano Island - Murano Glass Museum

 Venice has had an incredible history of glass making since the middle ages.
 This history has had a huge role in Venetian commerce that can’t go unnoticed.
 The island of Murano is home to the city’s glass factories and artisans.
-During our half-day walking tour, you’ll learn all about how the craft has evolved, and you’ll discover what makes Murano glass so unique.
+During our Half-Day Tour of Murano with Private Boat Transfer, you’ll learn all about how the craft has evolved, and you’ll discover what makes Murano glass so unique.
 For now, we’ll give you a brief introduction to this distinctive history.

 While Venetians didn’t actually invent glass (traces of glass manufacturing was found in ancient Egypt and Mesopotamia), they certainly had a hand in perfecting its art.
 Glass was so important to Venetian culture that there were patents protecting the inventions by glassmakers.
 Eventually, glassmakers became so well-regarded that they established a glassmakers guild and were considered part of the local nobility.
 People treated them like royalty and granted them certain special privileges.
 The illustrious profession became more and more popular, and by the 16th century, over half of Murano’s citizens were involved in the industry in some way.